brent-hartwig/rsuite-container-template-plugin/README.md

 At present, forms always submit to this project's invoke container wizard web service; this may need to change in the future.
 We're also looking to fully implement back functionality as well as an end-of-wizard confirmation prompt.

 ### Container Contents Configuration
-Within the `primary-container` element, one may configure zero or more child containers and XML MOs, in any order.
+Within the `primary-container` element, one may configure static metadata name-value pairs and zero or more child containers and XML MOs, in any order.

 For each child container, one may specify the name, type, and ACL.